FarAway6834/MutedPlaylists/personal_working_note.md

 I think that it's best guide I'd ever seen. because it aren't sucks.

-oh wait, but language is korean.
+oh wait, all guideline's language is korean.

 ---